nixworks/public/news/2010/11/15/index.md

 ##### New Delhi
 ### [At least 42 people die after a building collapses in eastern New Delhi, India with at least twenty people trapped in the rubble. ](/news/2010/11/15/at-least-42-people-die-after-a-building-collapses-in-eastern-new-delhi-india-with-at-least-twenty-people-trapped-in-the-rubble.md)
-_Context: New Delhi, India_
+_Context: India, New Delhi_

-##### American
+##### U.S.
 ### [The United States will provide an additional US$500-million aid to Pakistan to help rebuild the country after devastating floods caused the worst natural disaster in Pakistan's history. ](/news/2010/11/15/the-united-states-will-provide-an-additional-us-500-million-aid-to-pakistan-to-help-rebuild-the-country-after-devastating-floods-caused-the.md)
-_Context: American, Pakistan, devastating floods_
+_Context: Pakistan, devastating floods, U.S._

 ##### Iran
 ### [Iran arrests five human rights lawyers for security-related offences, the latest in a series of arrests of Iranian human rights' activists since last year's disputed presidential election. ](/news/2010/11/15/iran-arrests-five-human-rights-lawyers-for-security-related-offences-the-latest-in-a-series-of-arrests-of-iranian-human-rights-activists-s.md)
-_Context: human rights, post-election riots, Iran, Iranian human rights_
+_Context: Iranian human rights, human rights, Iran, post-election riots_

 ##### A. Raja
 ### [A. Raja resigns as the Indian Telecommunications Minister over claims that licenses had been improperly given to mobile phone companies. ](/news/2010/11/15/a-raja-resigns-as-the-indian-telecommunications-minister-over-claims-that-licenses-had-been-improperly-given-to-mobile-phone-companies.md)
-_Context: A. Raja, India, Telecommunications Minister, mobile phone_
+_Context: Telecommunications Minister, mobile phone, India, A. Raja_

 ##### Guinea
 ### [Violence occurs in Guinea as both candidates declare victory ahead of the Guinean presidential election. ](/news/2010/11/15/violence-occurs-in-guinea-as-both-candidates-declare-victory-ahead-of-the-guinean-presidential-election.md)